syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

 # GGTH LSTM-Future-5-bar-prediction-MQL5- adaptive learning and dual strategy scalping expert advisor
 Updated LSTM MQL5 ai trading bot by Jason Rusk jason.w.rusk@gmail.com

-This ea has over 3000 lines of code and took me month and weeks to build.
-I've spent a tremendous amount of time building it.
+This ea has over 3000 lines of code.
 The only thing I ask in return is if you use it, to test it and find the optimal settings that work for you.
 Please send me the setting files so I can locate the best setting for the next version I will build which will be modular and easier to upgrade.
 I think you will find this expert advisor to be extrordinary but I need everyones help dialing this in.
 Thanks in advance.
 Good luck and remember pigs get fat and hogs get slaughtered.
 Anotherwords don't be greedy and jack the risk settings up.

 🚀 Complete GGTH LSTM Expert Advisor Installation Guide